Admonstrator/glinet-tailscale-updater/readme.md

 - **[lwbt](https://github.com/lwbt)** - UPX compression & tiny-tailscale feature
 - **[Aubermean](https://github.com/Aubermean)** - Clarification of `--stateful-filtering=false` ([#1](https://github.com/Admonstrator/glinet-tailscale-updater/issues/1))
+- **[all the testers and feedback providers in the GL.iNet forum!]**
+- **Copilot** - Yeah, I am using AI to help write code.
+But I review and test everything thoroughly!

 Want to contribute?
 Pull requests are welcome!